dev-cycles/contextive/src/intellij/contextive/README.md

 ## Usage Guide

-See our [usage guide](https://docs.contextive.tech/ide/v/1.12.1/guides/usage/) for details on the definitions file format and available options.
+See our [usage guide](https://docs.contextive.tech/ide/v/1.12.1/guides/usage/) for details on the glossary file format and available options.

 ## Features

-* [Auto-complete](https://docs.contextive.tech/ide/v/1.12.1/guides/usage/#smart-auto-complete) from your Contextive Definitions
+* [Auto-complete](https://docs.contextive.tech/ide/v/1.12.1/guides/usage/#smart-auto-complete) from your Contextive Glossary
   * Shows definitions in auto-complete details
     * Note: Press `F1` while the auto-complete list is shown to see the definition, and choose `Show Automatically During Completion` from the documentation panel's '3-dots' menu to have it show every time.)
-* Hover to show definitions from your Contextive Definitions
+* Hover to show definitions from your Contextive Glossary
   * Hover over elements with [suffixes & prefixes](https://docs.contextive.tech/ide/v/1.12.1/guides/usage/#suffixes-and-prefixes)
   * Hover over usage of [multiple terms](https://docs.contextive.tech/ide/v/1.12.1/guides/usage/#combining-two-or-more-terms) combined using camelCase, PascalCase and snake_case
   * Hover over [multi-word](https://docs.contextive.tech/ide/v/1.12.1/guides/usage/#multi-word-terms) terms